tesera/terraform-modules/README.md

 # Terraform
-Collection of frequently used modules
+Collection of frequently used modules and how to start a new project.

 ## Getting Started